spesmilo/electrum-docs/faq.rst

 and also periodically polls each for dynamic fee estimates.
 For all connected servers except one, that is all they are used for.
-Getting block headers from multiple sources is useful to detect lagging servers, chain splits and forks.
+Getting block headers from multiple sources is useful to detect lagging servers, chain splits, and forks.

 One of the servers, arbitrarily, is selected as the "main" server.